 - Christian Koeberl, Wolf Uwe Reimold, Steven B. Shirey.
 The Aouelloul crater, Mauritania: On the problem of confirming the impact origin of a small crater.
 Meteoritics & Planetary Science 33, 513-517 (1998).
 Accessed on December 26, 2012.

-Nature of Mauritania also provides surprises – giant, smooth and very dark granite monoliths, rising hundreds of meters above the desert, and even wealth of life – millions of birds at the ocean and even unusual dwarf crocodiles in the desert plateau of Tagant.
+Nature of Mauritania also provides surprises – giant, smooth and very dark granite monoliths that rise hundreds of meters above the desert, and even a wealth of life – millions of birds at the ocean, or unusual dwarf crocodiles in the desert plateau of Tagant.

 Africa is home to more than the Cradle of Humankind.
-It was the core of the ancient supercontinent Pangaea, and comprises some of the oldest and most extraordinary geology on planet Earth.
-This detailed and colourful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria.
+It was the core of the ancient supercontinent Pangaea and comprises some of the oldest and most extraordinary geology on planet Earth.
+This detailed and colorful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria.

 When Peter Hudson set off for Mauritania, he knew it only as a big blank space on a map of Africa.
 Traveling from the capital, Nouakchott, hardly more than a desert encampment, he found among the oases and ancient caravan towns a people in harmony with their harsh surroundings.